jdmonin/JSettlers2/doc/Readme.developer.md

   - Medium-level example: Add a board-geometry unit test to `soctest.game.TestBoardLayouts` to check all scenarios' layouts against the "Layout placement rules for special situations" mentioned in `SOCBoardAtServer` class javadocs
+  - Could add a test flag or method to server to load a saved game from JSON to test specific situations
 - Possibly: Auto-add robots when needed as server runs, with server active-game count
     - Only do so if `jsettlers.startrobots` property is set
 - Refactor: Combine ShadowedBox, SpeechBalloon: They look the same except for that balloon point